mahlqvist/hf_agents_course/notes/04_chat_templates.md

 This is what’s **actually** happening behind the scenes.

 - The **system message** tells the AI how to behave (like "You are a math tutor").
-- The **user message** is what you type in.
+- The **user message** is what you type in, your query.
 - The **assistant message** is what the AI responds with.

-The AI doesn't "remember" past messages in the way humans do, it just gets fed **a single big text chunk** containing the conversation history, every time you send a message.
+The AI doesn't "*remember*" past messages in the way humans do, it just gets fed **a single big text chunk** containing the conversation history, every time you send a message.

 ### Base Models vs Instruct Models